Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 The thing is, you shouldn’t spend too much time searching for the “perfect” business name.

-Still feel like you want a more “creative” business name?
-Use the Shopify Business Name Generator to find ideas.
+If you need help with finding a name, use the Shopify Business Name Generator to find ideas.

 Quick disclaimer:

-This article is not meant as legal advice.
-I actually recommend that you consult a legal expert for tailored legal information that applies to your specific situation.
+This advice is not meant as legal advice.
+I recommend that you consult a legal expert for tailored legal information that applies to your specific situation.
 This is just a general overview and doesn’t necessarily apply to your situation.

-Now that we have that out of the way, what should your legal structure look like?
+Now that we have that out of the way, what should your legal business structure look like?

 This depends on the business you’re building.
 I recommend that you go with the easiest option because you can change your legal structure later on.